Audio/MIDI multitrack recording software

 • Layout: 3 predefined layouts are available:

-1. Desktop: Transport control in the middle, editors aligned with editor preview panes.
+1. Desktop: Transport control in the center, editors aligned with editor preview panes.

 3. Classic: Looks like older MultitrackStudio versions (meters on the right, no editor preview panes).